Why Diet is Important in Fighting Psoriatic Disease

 Of course it all depends on the food and the type of reaction your body is giving, but that one symptom you receive may cause weeks of inflammation and problems in your body.
 That’s why I always tell my clients, and other chronic condition patients, that it’s imperative to be 100 percent strict with your diet.

 Food can bring people together and form a sense of community, and in its purest form, food nourishes us.
 But the food that we put in our bodies is either helping promote a state of health and wellness in our body, or it’s promoting inflammation and an environment for pathogens and disease.

 There truly are a lot of different factors that go into healing.
 You can’t anticipate to change your diet and have all your symptoms disappear the next day.
 Your disease didn’t materialize overnight and you can’t expect all your problems to be fixed by just giving up bread and eating one stalk of broccoli every day.

-There are many factors that all have an affect on your health and determine how long it will take for you to see improvements:
+There are many factors that all have an effect on your health and determine how long it will take for you to see improvements:

 When this happens, your body can stop being in constant high alert mode and shift into a more proactive mode.
-It can then focus on healing the areas of your body which need it, your immune system will begin to calm and your inflammation will start to decrease and your symptoms will start to become more manageable.
+It can then focus on healing the areas of your body which need it, your immune system will begin to calm, your inflammation will start to decrease, and your symptoms will start to become more manageable.

 What Foods Should You Avoid?

 I’ll be honest, I get annoyed when I see arbitrary lists of foods that “arthritis” or “psoriasis” patients should avoid, because to be honest, every single body is so different and every single body responds to foods differently.

 Having said that, there are top immune-inducing foods that, if you do have an autoimmune condition, it is advised you steer clear of.
 Here's my list of what to avoid during flares, and what to load up on all the time.